Jessie Moses, UF ’22

 Jessie Moses is an undergraduate student at the University of Florida studying Natural Resource Conservation.
 Her favorite environmental topics are water resources, ecotourism, and urban ecology.
-After graduation, Jessie plans to enter the education, communication, or community outreach fields.
-She hopes to use environmental sciences as avenues toward mental and emotional wellbeing and community, especially in urban areas.
+After graduation, Jessie plans to gain more experience in fieldwork and continue improving her science communication skills in marine and coastal ecosystems.
+She hopes to use environmental sciences as avenues toward mental and emotional wellbeing in urban communities.
 Outside of natural resources, Jessie spends her time knitting and skating poorly.

 Read Earth to Florida Articles by Jessie:

 Read Social Media Content by Jessie:

 Know Your Florida Instagram Posts (See more on @KnowYourFlorida)